Please send any suggestions and comments

 Why Horror Movies are So Appealing

-Horror movies and the characters therein, are etched, then, upon our conscious and subconscious.
-While watching the horror movie, our fear level is raised, our sense of revulsion of the demonic, at the same time a fascination with the idea that it somehow might have a basis in reality, absorbs our imagination.
+Horror movies and the characters therein, are etched upon our conscious and subconscious.
+While watching the horror movie, our fear level is raised, our sense of revulsion of the demonic is captivated, and at the same time the inner fascination with the idea that it somehow might have a basis in reality, absorbs our imagination.

 Hollywood and India Bollywood Movies